-consistent with the DCS encoding of the receiving radio,
+consistent with the DCS encoding of the receiving radio, squelch on the receiving radio will be opened.

-squelch on the receiving radio will be opened.
+Reverse DQT Only if the DCS inverted encoding value of the DB25- or DCS-I values received from the transmitting radio.

-Reverse DQT Only if the DCS inverted encoding value of the DB25-D is consistent with the DCS inverted decoding of the receiving radio, squelch on the receiving radio will be opened .
+D is consistent with the DCS inverted decoding of the receiving radio, squelch on the receiving radio will be opened.
 DCS inverted values are displayed as 'Dxxxl'.